 The Foundation website is a primary, and cost-effective, method of promoting awareness of the Foundation, its activities and successes.
 Our goal is to ensure the website becomes aprimary point of contact between conservation groups, the public and the Foundation.
-The website was completely renovated in starting in late 2010, according to plan.
-The renovations were completed in spring 2011 with the addition of provision of a blog and password access to specified files by the Board of Directors and advisory committees.
+The website was completely renovated two years ago, according to 2010 communications plan.
+The revised website has provision a blog and password access to specified files by the Board of Directors and advisory committees.